 (33 years later) My photograph beside the original illustrations by Errol Le Cain

-As I have said many times before, the photographs are always completely intuitive for me, and something that just seems to flow from dreams and memories like a tap I am unable to switch off.
-In particular this image was one of those, in that it had been clear in my head for almost two years and yet I had never really stopped to think about where it had come from.
-It was only this week, as I was preparing this entry that I honestly had quite a shock.
-Throughout the entire process of producing the pictures and editing them, I had feverishly been playing the soundtrack to the film ‘Perfume, The Story Of A Murderer’, thinking about the language of flowers, secrets, and the darker undertones of the stories my mother read to me.
+I have found myself constantly thinking about the language of flowers, secrets and the darker undertones of the stories my mother read to me.
 I never wish to be seen as someone who produces ‘pretty’ images; my work will always have a melancholy or darker edge to it than it may at first appear.
 I feel beauty and decay are intrinsic, and this is probably why I am so fascinated with nature.
-The sense of a journey through seasons has always been at the heart of Wonderland, and this is a direct link to one of my favourite stories from my childhood ‘The Snow Queen’ specifically the edition illustrated by Errol Le Cain from 1981.
-Throughout the tale the little girl Gerda is guided by nature to find her missing friend Kaye (kidnapped by the queen).
+The sense of a journey through seasons has always been at the heart of Wonderland and these pictures are direct link to one of my favourite stories from my childhood ‘The Snow Queen’ specifically the edition illustrated by Errol Le Cain from 1981.
+Throughout the tale the little girl Gerda is guided by nature to find her missing friend Kaye who was kidnapped by the queen.
 She listens to the voices of the wind, the water and most importantly the flowers, who use their roots to speak to their cousins in distant parts of the kingdom.
-Gerda’s relationship with the earth had always been on my mind, and how the roses that grew around her window in the book were a symbol of home.
-So when I dug out my original copy this week, I suddenly found myself a little lost for words.
-As I placed my finished picture beside the illustration of Gerda and her flowers, a shiver ran through me…… the colours matched, the purples, green and corals, the silhouette of the witch’s hat, the shape of her profile, even the exaggerated eye drawn in soft mauve.
-The way the green earth studded with peach roses surrounded the characters took my breath away, it was as if it had been planned, but it hadn’t, at least not consciously.
-So now I simply can’t stop looking at the two together as a pair, it’s hard to explain the fondness I feel, but it is as if a gap in time has momentarily closed.
+Gerda’s relationship with the earth had always been on my mind and how the roses that grew around her window in the book were a symbol of home.
+So when I dug out my original copy this week, I suddenly found myself a little lost for words as I placed a test print of my finished picture alongside an illustration of Gerda and her flowers.
+A shiver ran through me as the colours matched perfectly, the purples, green and corals, there was even a relationship between the silhouette of the witch’s hat, the shape of her face and her exaggerated eye drawn in soft mauve.
+The way the green earth studded with peach roses surrounded the characters took my breath away, it was as if it had all been planned, but it hadn’t, at least not consciously.
+I hadn’t opened that book for at least 4 years and now I simply can’t stop looking at the two together as a pair.
+It is hard to explain the fondness I feel, but it is as if a gap in time has momentarily closed.
 Vivid memories of my mother turning the pages as she read to me, her voice, her warmth, it fills me with happiness and heartbreak all at once.
-I am moved that 33 years later they bizarrely work beside each other, it is an unnerving mix of emotion that makes we wish I could run to her like a child and show her what I have made.
+I am moved that over 30 years later they bizarrely work beside each other, it is an unnerving mix of emotion that makes we wish I could run to her like a child and show her what I have made.